ankit19787/twitter/readme.md

 3) Go to the .env file:

-change the mysql username and password.
+change the mysql username and password and database name.

+4) Please set the storage folder to chmod -R 777 permission.